ddsbook/blog/2014/01/solvo-mediocris.md

 Anytime one of the input variables changes, `simulate` "invalidates" and the simulation is re-run and the outputs (plot and data)are updated.

 We'll cover Shiny in more detail in upcoming posts and as we build more apps.
-In the meantime, you can grab these source files over at our [gist](https://gist.github.com/hrbrmstr/8499598) and drop a note in the comments if you have any questions.
+In the meantime, you can grab these source files over at our [gist](https://gist.github.com/hrbrmstr/8499598), play with [the app](http://shiny.dds.ec/solvomediocris/) and drop a note in the comments if you have any questions.